 As a coach and assessor, I have been working with the Career Fitness Profiler for a number of years.
 This instrument offers me a nuanced and substantiated insight into the career perspective of the individual employee and has reshaped my coaching approach, helping me to cater to the interests of both the employee and the organization.
 These insights have led me to understand the nuanced challenges employees face with reintegration after burn-out.

 While preparing for the feedback interview I found that the way in which the results of the Career Fitness Profiler were processed showed that the employee returned to the shop floor with the necessary confidence and hope for the future.
 Stability and predictability in the professional, relational, and financial fields proved to be important drivers.
 The report also showed that there was a strong desire to make a substantial contribution to the organization.
 However, based on the employee’s answers, there was little evidence of clear career orientation.
 This fact, combined with his limited desire for personal goal achievement, entailed risks for a new episode of energy loss.
-He was too easily swayed by the company’s proposal to change position and context.
+He would be swayed easily by the company’s proposal to change position and context.

 The feedback interview revealed that the employee had been active in the same professional field for years, within a corporate business environment.
 He also seldom, or never, challenged himself to discover other insights and perspectives, neither inside nor outside the company.
 As a result, the employee had no knowledge whatsoever of what awaited him in his new role or the environment in which it was situated.
 However, through his optimism about the future, he displayed a strong motivation to take the next step.